Codecademy/docs/content/lua/concepts/mathematical-library/terms/exp/exp.md

 ---
-Title: 'Exp' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
+Title: 'Exp'
-Description: 'Exp is method used to calculate the exponential value of a number.' # Required; ideally under 150 characters and starts with a present-tense verb (used in search engine results and content previews)
+Description: 'Exp is method used to calculate the exponential value of a number.'
 Subjects:
   - 'Computer Science'
   - 'Lua'
   - 'Game Development'
 Tags:
   - 'Arithmetic'
   - 'Functions'
   - 'Math'
   - 'Numbers'
 CatalogContent:
   - 'learn-lua'
   - 'paths/computer-science'
 ---